Latte: Latent Diffusion Transformer for Video Generation: Methodology

-We extend LDMs for video generation that 1) the encoder $\mathcal{E}$ is used to compress each video frame into latent space; 2) The diffusion process operates in the latent space of videos to model the latent spatial and temporal information.
-In this work, $\epsilon_\theta$ is implemented with a Transformer.
+In this work, we propose Latte, a Transformer-based architecture, shown in Fig.~\ref{fig_architecture} (left), for video generation.
+Latte extends LDMs in the following ways.
+(1) The encoder $\mathcal{E}$ is used to compress each video frame into latent space.
+(2) The diffusion process operates in the latent space of videos to model the latent spatial and temporal information. $\epsilon_\theta$ is implemented with a Transformer.
 We train all our models by employing both $\mathcal{L}_{simple}$ and $\mathcal{L}_{vlb}$.
+We propose four model variants of Latte to efficiently capture spatio-temporal information in videos.
+The variants are depicted in Fig. \ref{fig_architecture} (right).